Warning! Your browser is extremely outdated and not web standards compliant.

 Career Opportunities

-According to the Bureau of Labor Statistics (2018), social work employment is expected to increase by 11 percent through 2028.
+According to the Bureau of Labor Statistics (2023), social work employment is expected to increase by 7 percent from 2023 through 2033.
 Read more about growth of the social work profession, including information about specialty areas growing at even higher rates than the field as a whole.

 Grand View Social Work graduates make our world a better place to live by helping individuals make positive changes, promoting social and economic justice and respect for diversity.
 Consider a future in: